cuongkane/blog/public/posts/2023/07/django_ninja.md

 ```

 From the sample code, we could recognize that the simplicity without magic implementation of Django Ninja.

 All request and response class was define concretely and specify on every endpoint.

-They are automatically visulized on the Open Swagger UI of this web application.
+They are automatically visualized on the Open Swagger UI of this web application.

 We will dive into all outstanding points of Django Ninja in the next part.

 # 3. Django-Ninja vs DRF
 ## Performance
-Django-ninja's performance is significantly higher than DRF (parsing, validating, exporting,...) based on Pydantic.
+Django-ninja's performance is significantly higher than DRF (parsing, validating, exporting,...) based on Pydantic powerful.

 There are a benchmark for Django, DRF and Flask+Marshmallow.
 With these API endpoint:
 For DRF: